jaayaacob/musical-octo-potato/README.md

 With a variety of creatures, mini-game questions, and multiplayer dynamics, "Creature Warfare" offers endless possibilities for gameplay.
 Each battle is a unique experience, and players can experiment with different strategies and play styles to gain an edge over their opponents.

+**8. Save/Load**

+Does an emergency occur during a game?
+You can ask the host to terminate the program at the beginning of the next player’s turn.
+The program will always save the game’s data at the end of every player’s turn and record it into a .txt file.
+This utilises each player’s linked list as the program traverses to input the data into the .txt file.

+On the next run of the program, the host can choose to load the previous game’s data into the game.
+From the .txt file, each player’s creatures are appended into their linked list and other game data is reinitialised.
+Hence, players can continue playing from where they last left off.

 ### How to Play the Game ###